willstepp/writings/sanctum-kthadras/sk.notes.md

 20

--) Gets up, packs the book and pendant into his backpack -) Goes to work, apologizes for being so absent, family matters

-Chen Lu, Steve Kauffman, Crystal Mathers, and Byron Smith

--) Goes to lunch with coworkers, talks about future plans -) Drives home, traffic is bad, plans to visit George's that evening -) Pulls into the McDonald's parking lot on Ponce De Leon, sun going down -) Walks through woods, to the back of the Kroger
+*) Gets up, packs the book and pendant into his backpack *) Goes to work, apologizes for being so absent, family matters *) Goes to lunch with coworkers, talks about future plans *) Drives home, traffic is bad, plans to visit George's that evening *) Pulls into the McDonald's parking lot on Ponce De Leon, sun going down *) Walks through woods, to the back of the Kroger
--) Inserts key, says the phrase from the book, the doorknob turns
+*) Inserts key, says the phrase from the book, the doorknob turns

 -) He enters a hallway, some kind of utility corridor -) Hearing a faint chant he walks down the hallway